victormeal/Cisco_Nexus_Training_Notes/vPC/vpc.md

 - vPC Domain: A piar of vPC switches.
 - vPC Peer: a vPC switch, one of a pair.
 - vPC member port: one of a set of ports (port channels) that form a vPC.
-- vPC: the combined port channel between the vPC peers and the downstream device.
+- vPC port-channel: the combined port channel between the vPC peers and the downstream device.
 - vPC peer-link: link used to synchronize state between vPC peer devices, must be 10GE.
 Control Plane comunication, sometime data traffic.
 - CFS: Cisco Fabric Services protocol, used for state synchronization and configuration validation between vPC peer devices.
 - vPC peer-keepalive link: the keepalive link between vPC peer devices.
 Prevent "split brain" problems, used in failure scenarios.
 - vPC VLAN: Any of the VLANs carried over the peer-link and used to communicate via vPC with a peer device.
 - non-vPC VLAN: Any of the STP VLANs not carried over the peer-link.

-- orphan ports
+- orphan ports: connetcion to one vPC peer only
-- single homed devices

 ## vPC Configuration
 **Order does Matter!!!**